Pyrantel Pamoate for the Treatment of Pinworms

 Pyrantel pamoate comes as a liquid or a chewable pill.
 Some brands come with a small measuring cup and a weight chart on the box so that you can calculate correct doses.
 If you have problems calculating a dose or have concerns about the medicine, talk with a pharmacist or your doctor.

 Pyrantel pamoate kills adult pinworms.
 It does not kill pinworm eggs.

 Why It Is Used

-Pyrantel pamoate is a nonprescription medicine commonly used for pinworm infections.
+Pyrantel pamoate is an over-the-counter medicine commonly used for pinworm infections.
 It is taken after a definite diagnosis of pinworms has been made by either seeing the worms or doing a transparent (cellophane) tape test.
-It may also be used if mebendazole (a prescription medicine) is not effective.
+Your doctor may also suggest it if other pinworm medicines haven't worked.

 How Well It Works

 Pyrantel pamoate gets rid of pinworm infections most of the time.
 But reinfection with pinworms is very common.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.